Johmiess/Summer2024ROARCompetition/README.md

 # ROAR_Competition

+This repo is a fork version of Vrigle's solution and is being improved by the WHS Roar team for the upcoming competition.

 Submission code of the Laplace Racing Team for the ROAR competition.
 There's a [documentation](https://roar.gitbook.io/roar-competition-documentation/) accompanying this competition.

 The repositery includes two solutions: our main Pure Pursuit solution, as well as an MPC solution.
 The MPC solution is not optimized and only provided as a reference for future works.